shrinerb/shrine/README.md

 end
 ```

-Now if we for example want our Users to have avatars, we can generate and
+Now if we assume that we have a "User" model, and we want our users to have an
-include an "avatar" attachment module:
+"avatar", we can generate and include an "attachment" module:

 ```rb
 class User